 Rules and Eligibility

-A nominee must be a young scientist or engineer who has contributed in an outstanding and innovative way to the progress of materials research; the work should have a significant interdisciplinary aspect.
+A nominee must be an early-career scientist or engineer who has contributed in an outstanding and innovative way to the progress of materials research; the work should have a significant interdisciplinary aspect.
 The nominee shall have contributed to the progress of materials research over a period of no more than 15 years in the year in which the award recipient is announced and the award is presented.
-Exceptions may be made for an interruption in career progression due to family or military service.
+Exceptions may be made for an interruption in career progression due to family/medical leave or military service.
 Final determination on any exceptions will be at the discretion of the Outstanding Early-Career Award Subcommittee.
 The award is normally presented at the MRS Spring Meeting.
 A nominee need not be a member of the Materials Research Society, and nominees of any nationality are eligible.
 Current members of the MRS Outstanding Early-Career Investigator Subcommittee, MRS Board members and previous recipients of the Outstanding Early-Career Investigator Award are not eligible.

 The selection of the award winner must be approved by the MRS Board based upon recommendation of the Awards Committee; the decision of the Board is final.
 The award must be received by the winner in person at an MRS meeting; no award will be made in absentia, except under extraordinary circumstances and at the discretion of the MRS Board.